‘I Was in LIFE': Kim Novak Remembers

 In 1956, as her career was truly taking off, Leonard McCombe photographed Novak for a major cover story.
-Just 23 years old at the time, the actress was starring in the movie Picnic — but was still uncertain of Hollywood and her place in it.
-In celebration of her birthday and six decades after the peak of her career, LIFE.com reached out to the gracious Ms. Novak (born Marilyn Pauline Novak on Feb.
+Just 23 years old at the time, the actress was starring in the movie Picnic—but was still uncertain of Hollywood and her place in it.
+Six decades after the peak of her career, LIFE.com reached out to the gracious Ms. Novak (b.
+Marilyn Pauline Novak on Feb.
 13, 1933, in Chicago) to find out what it was like to appear so prominently in LIFE at such a young age.

 As lovely as McCombe’s March 1956 cover shoot turned out to be, and as flattering and insightful as the story was, Novak admits feeling disappointed with its direction.

 “Looking back,” she says, “I wish I had the opportunity to respond to more real situations.
 I’ve always been proud to be a reactor rather than an actor.
 For the cover shot I was handed a matching lavendar umbrella, sweater and gloves — then told to look into the camera and smile.
 I wanted a reason to smile, and was not yet a good enough actress to invent one.”